-This game has huge playoff implications for the conference because the best opportunity for the PAC-12 to crack into the “dance” will be if the Huskies prevail in Pullman.
+This game has huge playoff implications for mechanical bull for sale the conference because the best opportunity for the PAC-12 to crack into the “dance” will be if the Huskies prevail in Pullman.

 Washington has won 4 of the last five against the Cougars by an average of 20 points per game.

 Clemson (-24) plays host to in-state rival South Carolina and seems to be hitting stride at the end if the season.
 The team bounced back after their disappointing home loss to Pitt two weeks ago with a solid road win against Wake Forest 35-13 last Saturday.